Open-Cascade-SAS/OCCT/dox/dev_guides/upgrade/upgrade.md

   - *IntTools_Curve::Tolerance()* - returns the valid tolerance for the curve;
   - *IntTools_Curve::TangentialTolerance()* - returns the tangential tolerance, which reflects the size of the common between faces.
 * 2d tolerance (*IntTools_FaceFace::TolReached2d()*) has been completely removed from the algorithm as unused.

 @subsection upgrade_720_persistence Restore OCCT 6.9.1 persistence

-Capability of reading / writing files in old format using *Storage_ShapeSchema* functionality from OCCT 6.9.1 has been restored in OCCT 7.2.0.
+The capability of reading / writing files in old format using *Storage_ShapeSchema* functionality from OCCT 6.9.1 has been restored in OCCT 7.2.0.

 One can use this functionality in two ways:
-- invoke DRAW Test Harness commands fsdread / fsdwrite for shapes
+- invoke DRAW Test Harness commands *fsdread / fsdwrite* for shapes;
-- call *StdStorage* class Read / Write functions in custom code
+- call *StdStorage* class *Read / Write* functions in custom code.

-Code example below demonstrates how to read shapes from a storage driver using *StdStorage* class.
+The code example below demonstrates how to read shapes from a storage driver using *StdStorage* class.

 ~~~~
 // aDriver should be created and opened for reading